Average Repair Costs for 4 Typical Furnace Issues

 • New blower motor: $250–$800

-West Michigan Heating & Air Conditioning Services Can Resolve Your Furnace Issues Quickly and Affordably
+West Michigan Heating & Air Conditioning Services Will Work Hard to Resolve Your Furnace Problems as Soon as Possible

-Furnace problems can be a costly headache, but not when you work with West Michigan Heating & Air Conditioning Services.
-We’ve been providing the quality, affordable furnace repair Hudsonville homeowners have trusted since 1986.
+Furnace issues can be a costly headache, but not when you work with West Michigan Heating & Air Conditioning Services.
+We’ve been delivering the quality, affordable furnace repair Hudsonville homeowners have relied on since {year}.
 Call us at (616) 319-1436 to request your free estimate today.